8

 When standing barefoot, the problem is easy to spot.
 The naturally occurring arch of your child’s foot is either reduced or gone altogether.
 And while it looks like a foot problem, it actually starts in the heel.
 The calcaneus (a fancy word for heel bone) rotates inward.
 Body weight then shifts in also, causing your child to walk and stand on the inside part of his or her foot.

-Ligaments, the flexible fibers that connect bones or joints, serve as your child’s checks and balances system.
+Well, ligaments are the flexible fibers that connect bones or joints.
 They make sure joints don’t move beyond the normal range of motion.
 But if these ligaments are overly relaxed, joints move too far.
 And in the case of pronation, this causes ankles to roll in.

 You may see the effects of pronation even before your child starts walking.
 Developmental delays with pulling to stand and cruising are common.